Body Condition Scoring

 Henneke, D. R., Bellows, R. A., & Cole, J. B. (1983).
 Relationship between condition score, physical measurements, and body fat percentage in mares.
 Equine Veterinary Journal, 15(4), 371-372.

-Areas of Focus for Equine
+Areas of Focus for Horses

 1. Neck